 My first career was in the Dutch movie industry, where I worked as a sound engineer on feature films, TV-series and commercials.
-After the Great Financial Crisis, I became interested in economics and started reading books in search for answers.
-In 2013 I had a knee-surgery, after which I got a rare pain syndrome.
+After the Great Financial Crisis I became interested in economics and started reading books in search for answers.
+In 2013 I had a knee-surgery after which I got a rare pain syndrome.
 Unfortunately, I couldn’t do my regular job anymore.

-While I was homebound, I started researching the gold market.
+While I was homebound I started researching the gold market.
 What I discovered was that Chinese gold demand was much higher than what was widely assumed in the West.
 I launched a blog to publish my findings under the name Koos Jansen.
-Within a year I was proven right, and gained global recognition.
-Shortly after, I was offered a job as a gold analyst for BullionStar, where I worked until 2018.
+Within a year I was proven right and gained global recognition.
+Shortly after I was offered a job as a gold analyst for BullionStar, where I worked until 2018.

-You are allowed to copy my content, in whole or in part, provided that you give me proper credit and include the appropriate URL.
+For articles on this website that are originally published on The Gold Observer, you are allowed to copy the content, in whole or in part, provided that you give me proper credit and include the appropriate URL.
 The name Jan Nieuwenhuijs and a link to the original post must be included in your introduction.
 For example, “Written by Jan Nieuwenhuijs for The Gold Observer.”
-The end of your copy must include “If you enjoyed reading this article please consider to support The Gold Observer and subscribe to the newsletter.”
+All other rights are reserved.
+I reserve the right to withdraw the permission to copy content for any or all websites at anytime.